 Q: Who oversees or “runs” the registered apprenticeship system?

-A: The U.S Department of Labor’s Office of Apprenticeship, works in conjunction with State Apprenticeship Agencies to administer the program nationally.
-These agencies are responsible for registering apprenticeship programs that meet federal and state standards; protecting the safety and welfare of apprentices; issuing nationally recognized and portable Certificates of Completion of Apprenticeship to apprentices; promoting the development of new programs through marketing and technical assistance; assuring that all programs provide high quality training; and assuring that all programs produce skilled and competent workers.
+A: The U.S. Department of Labor’s Office of Apprenticeship, works in conjunction with State Apprenticeship Agencies to administer the program nationally.
+These agencies are responsible for registering apprenticeship programs that meet federal and state standards; protecting the safety and welfare of apprentices; issuing nationally-recognized and portable Certificates of Completion of Apprenticeship to apprentices; promoting the development of new programs through marketing and technical assistance; assuring that all programs provide high-quality training; and assuring that all programs produce skilled and competent workers.
 In addition, a wide variety of stakeholders exist, including state organizations, industry associations, educational organizations (both secondary and post-secondary), workforce development organizations, economic development organizations, community-based organizations, and others.
-These stakeholders have a substantial interest in its success of Registered Apprenticeship.
+These stakeholders have a substantial interest in its success of registered apprenticeship.

 Q: How long are registered apprenticeship programs?

-A: The length of an apprenticeship program can vary depending on the employer, complexity of the occupation, and the type of program.
+A: The length of an apprenticeship program can vary depending on the employer, the complexity of the occupation, and the type of program.
 Registered apprenticeship programs typically range from one year to six years.
-During the program, the apprentice receives both structured, on-the-job training (OJT) and job-related education.
-For each year of the apprenticeship, the apprentice will normally receive 2,000 hours of on-the-job training and a recommended minimum of 144 hours of related classroom instruction.
+During the program, the apprentice receives both structured, on-the-job training and job-related education.
+For each year of the apprenticeship, the apprentice will normally receive 2,000 hours of on-the-job training, and a recommended minimum of 144 hours of related classroom instruction.